 Businesses today take a big risk with remote backup services when they lack knowledge of what to look for.
 Some organizations go through a horrible experience when their data wasn’t actually backed up properly, leaving their business operations high and dry when they needed it most.

 With growing threats, your business data is getting more vulnerable to internal and external dangers, while backup methods of the past – tape, disk, and NAS device backups are no longer effective.

 With backup services being so common, how can this happen?
 There are a plethora of companies offering backup.
 But as in any business, not all service providers are created equal.
 Many see it as an easy way to make a quick buck.
 When looking for a backup vendor, you definitely want to make sure you select a solid, reputable provider you can rely on.
-You do not want to be burned with hidden fees, unexpected price increases, or have a backup failure and put your business at risk.
+You do not want to be burned by hidden fees or unexpected price increases.
+Worse yet, you may face a backup failure and put your business at risk.

-Here are the 7 critical qualities you must expect from a remote backup service provider
+Here are the 6 critical qualities you must absolutely expect from a remote backup service provider

 This is pretty obvious; you want to make sure the organization taking care of your data is actually secure.
 You trust them with your client data, personal and financial information, and sensitive details about your business.
 You should never trust your data to anyone that doesn’t have the following security measures in place:

 - Compliance.
 Ask your IT service company if they meet and enforce regulatory compliance.
 HIPAA, Sarbanes-Oxley, Gram-Leach-Bliley, or SEC NASD compliance are government regulations that dictate how organizations with highly sensitive data handle, store, and transfer their data.
 If you are a healthcare provider, legal or financial institution, or an associate entity, you are required by law to follow these strict regulations.
 You also must work only with vendors who meet regulatory compliance requirements.